ShinayLim/Hangman-Game/README.md

 **💡 Educational and Entertaining:**
 <br> Hangman Game isn't just fun; it's educational too!
 Sharpen your mind, improve your spelling, and expand your vocabulary while having a blast.
 It's an ideal game for players of all ages, whether you're a word wizard or just getting started.

-**⏰ Race Against the Clock (Optional):**
-<br> Feeling competitive?
-Toggle on the time mode and challenge yourself to guess the word within a time limit.
-Race against the clock, beat your best time, and set new records!

 **🌐 Play Anywhere, Anytime:**
 <br> The Hangman Game is built using pure JavaScript, HTML, and CSS, making it easily accessible on any modern web browser.
 Play on your desktop, laptop, tablet, or even your smartphone - the hangman adventure awaits you!